Venous ulcer: Research

 The current 'best' practice in the UK is to treat the underlying venous reflux once an ulcer has healed.
-It is questionable as to whether endovenous treatment should be offered before ulcer healing, as current evidence would not support this approach as standard care.
+It is questionable whether endovenous treatment should be offered before ulcer healing, as current evidence would not support this approach as standard care.
 The EVRA (Early Venous Reflux Ablation) ulcer trial, a randomised clinical trial funded by the National Institute for Health and Care Research (NIHR) to compare early versus delayed endovenous treatment of superficial venous reflux in patients with chronic venous ulceration, opened for recruitment in October 2013.
 The study hopes to show an increase in healing rates from 60% to 75% at 24 weeks.

 Research from the University of Surrey and funded by the Leg Ulcer Charity looked at the psychological impact of having a leg ulcer, on the relatives and friends of the affected person, and the influence of treatment.